-Finally, you need to make sure that the ground is thoroughly fertilized.
+Make sure that the ground is thoroughly fertilized.
 You want the soil to be richly fertilized eight inches beneath the surface.

 This means you need to work in aged manure, compost, or chemical fertilizer ahead of time because sunflowers need the nutrients in order to grow properly.

-2. Sow the Seeds
+Sow the Seeds Outdoors

 Once you’ve got your seeds planted, you’ll want to add fertilizer to help the roots.
 You want to do all you can to encourage strong roots in your plants because the stronger they are the more difficult it will be for the wind to knock your sunflowers over.

 Once the soil is ready, sow the seeds into the ground, ensuring proper spacing.
 This means that your rows need to be 30 inches apart while the seeds in each row need to be planted six inches apart.

 Make sure that you only plant the seeds one inch deep.

 You can plant the dwarf varieties of sunflowers in pots.
 Be sure to give them in well-drained, loose soil.